jboucher154/WebServ/README.md

 ## Robusticity

 Siege was used to stress test the server.
-We achieved 99.8% availability.
+We achieved 99.8% availability on our local environment.

 ### To run this test